urschrei/pyzotero/README.md

 # List available item types
 pyzotero itemtypes

+# List the fields and creator types that one item type accepts
+pyzotero listitemfields journalArticle

 # Obtain and store a local API key, which permits writes from the CLI and the MCP server
 pyzotero authorize --app-name "Claude Desktop"

+# Create items from a JSON file, or from standard input
+pyzotero createitem items.json --collection FD9AUNP2 --tag "to read" cat items.json | pyzotero createitem -

 # Create a collection, nested under an existing one
 pyzotero createcollection "Frankenstein Cities" --parent FD9AUNP2